-Over the next few decades, provision for adults firstly faltered somewhat and during the 1930s Depression and it was only money from the Carnegie Corporation and volunteer tutors that helped sustain providers such as the WEA.
-Provision then gradually expanded subsequently under more sympathetic political patronage with the first Labour government that counted WEA graduates such as Prime Ministers Savage and Fraser among its key ministers.
-The Second World War understandably also arrested development, but saw the temporary emergence of the Army Education and Welfare (AEWS), which provided an extensive vocational and hobby programme (including publications) for all of the armed forces, especially in rehabilitation work.
+Over the next few decades, provision for adults faltered.
+During the 1930s Depression it was grant money from the Carnegie Corporation and volunteer tutors that helped sustain providers such as the WEA.
+Provision then gradually expanded under more sympathetic political patronage with the first Labour government that counted WEA graduates such as Prime Ministers Savage and Fraser among its key ministers.
+The Second World War understandably also arrested development, but saw the temporary emergence of the Army Education and Welfare (AEWS), which provided an extensive vocational and hobby program (including publications) for all of the armed forces, especially in rehabilitation work.
 Although AEWS was seen by some as a possible blueprint for post-war development, this idea came to nothing, but it did leave a legacy of education in the armed forces.
 This period also saw the innovative ‘box scheme’ developed by the WEA’s James Shelley that provided lecture notes, text books, prints and gramophone records for groups of adults around the country to study various liberal arts topics.
 The scheme was the forerunner for the National Library (under Geoff Alley), book discussion groups and the Trade Union Postal Educational Services in later years.

 Council of Adult Education